Deciding Between Abortion and Adoption in Teenage Pregnancy

 Which Unplanned Pregnancy Option is Right for You?

 In the meantime, you can learn a bit more about abortion and adoption in teenage pregnancy below.

 What to Know About Teenage Abortion

-An abortion can seem like the quickest way to “get rid of” their unwanted pregnancy, and it prevents them from having to carry their pregnancy to term and give birth to a baby at their young age.
+An abortion can seem like the quickest way to “get rid of” their unwanted pregnancy and it prevents them from having to carry their pregnancy to term and give birth to a baby at their young age.

 However, there are a few important things to know about teenage abortion before you decide on this unplanned pregnancy option.

-No. Young women under the age of 18 can get abortions to terminate their pregnancy, as long as they have spoken to their doctor and confirmed that it a possibility for them.
-However, depending on state laws, they may need parental permission before moving forward.
+No. Young women under the age of 18 can get abortions to terminate their pregnancy, as long as they have spoken to their doctor and confirmed that is a possibility for them.
+However, depending on state laws they may need parental permission before moving forward.

-This will depend upon the kind of abortion you choose and how far you are in your pregnancy.
-Abortion can cost anywhere from hundreds to thousands of dollars, especially if you do not use insurance to cover the procedure.
-This can be a prohibitive cost for anyone, especially a young woman who is not financially independent.
+This will depend upon the kind of abortion you receive and how far you are in your pregnancy.
+Abortions can cost anywhere from hundreds to thousands of dollars, especially if you do not use insurance to cover the procedure.
+This can be too expensive, especially for a young woman who is not financially independent.

-Teen pregnancy and abortion can both be difficult situations to cope with, so it’s important that you fully understand the pros and cons of this option before moving forward.
+Teenage pregnancy and abortion can both be difficult situations to cope with, so it’s important that you fully understand the pros and cons of this option before moving forward.
 It can be a good idea to speak with an unplanned pregnancy counselor or a trusted friend or family member for support during this time.

-For those facing an unplanned teenage pregnancy, “adoption vs. abortion” is a tough decision to make.
+For those facing an unplanned teenage pregnancy, determining whether adoption or abortion is best for you is a tough decision to make.
 Here at American Adoptions, we want to help you make the right choice for you by providing the objective unplanned pregnancy counseling you may need.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.